azubiri/MK2EE/README.md

 ## ToDo list
 ### Mechanical Part
 - [ ] Paste one of the gear that is coupled with a stepper motor.
-- [ ] Make a new greapper using a microservo and energised with 5V.
+- [ ] Make a new gripper using a microservo and energised with 5V.

 ### Electronical Part
 - [ ] Solder 2 EncoderPCB